 - Contract security, armed or unarmed officers, executive protection?

 - What types of properties/organizations will you provide security for?

 - Commercial, residential, home owners associations, hospitals, schools or a combination?

 - What is the bare-minimum contract size you can secure without losing money?

 - What is the biggest contract you can secure while still providing an exceptional level of security and customer service?

 Without properly defining these factors, it is difficult for a security company to gain momentum and build a reputation.
 You will be targeting every business in every sector, failing to provide quality services.
 A well-defined business plan offers a more focused approach which will help you provide top-quality services in your area of expertise.

-Remember, you can always grow your security business, but you can’t always save it.
+Remember, you can always start your security business, but you can’t always save it.

 Licensing & General Liability